 - Weight

-- Vertical drive shaft cantilevered off lower bearing too far-led to bent drive shafts.
+- Vertical drive shaft cantilevered off lower bearing too far-led to occasional bent drive shafts.
+This was in part due to some shafts with improper heat treatment.

 - Conversion of azimuth chain to belt

 - Method of setting bevel gear mesh

 2015's game, Recycle Rush, really didn't emphasize the traditional capabilities of Swerve.
 However, since we had a lot of comfort and experience with it, we did it simply for the advantages of maneuverability in tight quarters.
 The main differences between this design and the former were that we changed how the axle was constructed and the bevel gear adjusted, and we converted the azimuth to belt drive.
 We also eliminated the bolted connection between the side plates and the top plate.
-In this version, this last change meant that we bolted a retainer for the axle bearings in from the bottom (not shown below).
+In this version, this last change meant that we bolted a retainer for the axle bearings in from the bottom (not easily seen below).
+At the time, we thought this was necessary for maintenace on the wheels.
+One item to note is that the design required secondary machining ops on the wheel with the bevel gear.
+The whole axle assembly also had quite a few spacers.

 In the off season between 2015 and 2016, we created a Third Coast Drive T-Shirt Cannon Robot.
 In this design, we hoped to get rid of the hassles and time penalties of azimuth zeroing by shifting to absolute encoders.
 We developed an in-house method of mounting an optical encoder on a Vex Planetary Gearbox output-only to find out that Vex simultaneously released a similar product with a more robust magnetic-based encoder!!!
-Other refinements included using a composite saddle, exploring using a gear set rather than pulleys and belts for azimuth control, moving to Colson wheels to improve wear, reduced wheel size to reduce the overall gear reduction needed, and elimination of secondary machining on the wheels, and the axle bearing retainers.
-Overall, this module, which never saw FIRST competition, was very light and a nice upgrade but we didn't have faith in the composite saddles and azimuth gear set given the posi-traction axial motion.
+We happily adapted to using theirs.
+Other refinements included using a composite saddle, exploring using a gear set rather than pulleys and belts for azimuth control, moving to Colson wheels to improve wear, elimination of several axle spacers, smaller wheel size to reduce the overall gear reduction needed for a target speed, elimination of secondary machining on the wheels, and the axle bearing retainers.
+Overall, this module, which never saw FIRST competition, was very light and a nice upgrade but the fabrication of the composite saddles was time intensive and we didn't have faith in them or the azimuth gear set given the posi-traction axial motion.

 In our initial estimation, 2016's game, FIRST Stronghold, did not lend itself to Swerve Drive.
-The amount of physical abuse we expected the robots to take gave us pause, and the wide variety of orientation in obstacles made us worry about Swerve's appropriateness.
+The amount of physical abuse we expected the robots to take gave us pause, and the wide variety of orientation in obstacles made us worry about swerve's appropriateness.
+For example, if the dual wheels were not aligned with an obstacle when they hit it, the impact with the leading wheel would create a torque-shocking the azimuth belt, potentially skipping teeth or breaking it.
 Thus, we went to an eight wheel tank drive with the outer wheels raised slightly for maneuverability.
 Each set of four wheels were mounted in suspended "skiis" intended to smooth out impacts going over obstacles.
 In hind sight, FRC 16 "Bomb Squad's" robot for that game proved that Swerve could still be used to very good effect.
 Hat's off to their team's insights on how to make that all work out.